 Obviously, you should have installed KVM in your Linux server.
-The following guides explains how to install and configure KVM in CentOS 8 and Ubuntu 20.04 LTS server editions.
+The following guides explains how to install and configure KVM in CentOS 8, Ubuntu 20.04 LTS server and openSUSE Tumbleweed editions.

 - Install And Configure KVM In CentOS 8 Server